Back-up to CD

-- Don't use the same CD for consecutive backups.
-Best choice is to use different CDs for each backup version (change the CD after each run of the backup).
-Use a set of CDs that you can rotate periodically (e.g.: take 7 CDs, one for each week day; start with the first CD and reuse it as a backup media every 7 days).
-We recommend you to do so because if the burn process fails you will still have the previous backup versions on a different CD.
+- Do not use the same CD to store consecutive backup versions.
+It's better to use different CD media for each backup version (change the CD media at each backup run).
+Use a set of CD media and rotate them periodically (e.g.: take 7 CD media, one for each weekday; start with the first CD again every 7 days).
+The reason for this is that in case the burn process fails, you still have the previous backup version on a different disc.

-- Rewritable CDs can be re-written only for a limited number of times.
-When using a rewritable CD, if errors occur first consider whether the CD is overburned (worn out) or not.
+- Rewritable CD media can be burned only a limited number of times.
+When strange errors happen first consider whether if the CD might be overburned (worn out).

-- Test the backed up data after burning.
-Backup2 DVD has a special option to automate the test after backup.
+- Always test the backed up data after burning.
+Backup4all has a special option to automate the test after backup.

-- Select the type of backup.
-If you want to use zip compression select Full/Differential or Incremental.
-If you want the files to be backed up to CD without compression select the Mirror backup type (make sure the Zip the files checkbox is not selected, as that allows you to zip files individually).
+- On the How do you want to backup page, select the type of backup you want to use.
+If you want to use zip compression select Full/Differential or Incremental, if you want the files to be backed up to CD without compression select the Mirror backup type (make sure the Zip the files checkbox is not selected, as that allows you to zip files individually).

-- In the last step you would select if you want to schedule this backup to CD to be executed automatically at specific time intervals.
-If you schedule this backup, just remember that you will need to have the CD you want to backup to in the CD drive, otherwise the backup will not run.
+- On the When do you want to backup page, you can set the backup job to automatically run on the specified time and days.
+If you schedule this backup, just remember that you will need to have the CD you want to backup to in the CD drive, otherwise, the backup will not run.
+Press Next.

 - Click the Save button and select either Save and run to execute the backup now, or only Save to have it in the backup job lists from where you will run it manually (or if scheduled it will run automatically)

 - Internal CD burning engine.
-By default Backup2 DVD uses one of its own built-in burning engines to backup to CD (you do not need third party drivers or burning software installed).
+By default, Backup4all uses one of its own built-in burning engines to backup to CD media (you do not need third party drivers or burning software installed).
 However, if you prefer using third party packet writing software, you can select it in the Backup Properties -> CD, DVD or Blu-ray -> Write Method -> Use third party packet writing software.

 - Spanning the backup onto multiple CDs.
 If the backup does not fit on one CD, this CD backup software will automatically span the backup over multiple CD discs.
 Each disc is assigned a different label for future identification.
 We recommend marking the CD with this label.

 - Backup to CD automatic testing.
-At the end of the backup, Backup2 DVD will check the written data to be sure of its integrity.
+At the end of the backup, Backup4all will check the written data to be sure of its integrity.
 This way you can be sure that the backed up data is safe and you can always restore it.